Shawangunk Grit

 Finish Line Party:

-After you cross the finish line, make your way up the hill in the back of the parking area for the afterparty kicking off at 11 am and continuing to 5 pm.
-Hot food selections include chili, vegetarian chili, a selection of hot soups, breads, cornbread, and desserts!
+After you cross the finish line, make your way up the hill in the back of the parking area for the afterparty kicking off at 11 am and continuing to 4 pm.
+Food selections include chicken, roast beef or roasted vegetable sandwiches, coleslaw, chips, and more!
 All participants will be provided with one food and one beverage ticket.
-Additional food and beverages are available on a donation basis.
+Additional food and beverages are available on a suggested donation basis.

 Safety: